MantledIllusion/cotton-flow-demo/README.md

 ## Chapter 2: Configuring the Environment

 One thing is your application, the other is the environment it runs in.
-Whether its properties, singletons or security, all those things are things mark the boundaries your application grows in.
+Whether its properties, singletons or security, all those things mark the boundaries your application grows in.
 Cotton offers several possibilities to configure that environment easily, so you can concentrate on building your application.

 ### 2.a: [Automatic Route Discovery](https://github.com/MantledIllusion/cotton-flow-demo/tree/02/a/automatic_route_discovery)